pevers/AchtungRemote/README.md

-tolly
+Tolly
 =====

-Achtung die Kurve clone controlled from your phone, this despository contains the protocol and server written in C++
+Achtung die Kurve clone controlled from your phone, this repository contains the protocol documentation and the source of the game written in C++.